 Even casual, mild drinkers may experience withdrawal symptoms when they stop drinking.
 Many chalks this up to having a hangover and think nothing of it, but those hangover symptoms are actually the body’s way of detoxing from the alcohol.

 Alcoholism is running rampant in the United States.
-In fact, according to the National Institute on Alcoholism and Alcohol Abuse, there are 15 million adults struggling with an addiction to alcohol today in America.
+In fact, according to the National Institute on Alcoholism and Alcohol Abuse, 15 million adults are struggling with an addiction to alcohol today in America.
 Drinking is oftentimes portrayed in the media as harmless and a great way to have fun, but the reality is that regular drinking can cause the brain to become addicted, causing psychological and physical dependence.

 Chances are you or someone you know has a problem with managing their alcohol intake and could very well be experiencing various problems because of it.